Retrospective on Pokémon: The Main Series Games

 Continuing on the 3DS, the next generation began in 2016 with Moon and Sun.
 Unlike the prior game, there were no grand changes to the graphics style for the game.
 The series continued to utilize the cel-shaded 3D sprites that X and Y introduced.
 However, that did not mean that the game did not offer innovations to the gameplay.
 Eighty-seven new pokémon came from this generation, bringing the new total to 809.

-While these games did not introduce a new type of pokémon, they introduced a new extra-dimensional concept, the Ultra Beasts.
+While these games did not introduce a new type of pokémon, they introduced a new extra-dimensional concept, the ultra beasts.
 These creatures emerged from wormholes; thus, they were like no creatures the world had seen before.
-Unlike Legendaries, these creatures transcend all understanding of the world and nature.
+Unlike legendaries, these creatures transcend all understanding of the world and nature.

 Generation 8: Pokémon Sword and Shield